leonardoquevedox/awesome-design-systems/README.md

 \*_Projects marked as open source may not always be open to use.
 Always check the license of these projects before using them._

-Although 'design systems', 'ui libraries', and 'pattern libraries' are different things, they are often used interchangeably.
+Although "design systems", "ui libraries", and "pattern libraries" are different things, they are often used interchangeably.
 This list contains all three.

 ### Credits

-Cover icon: 'Solar System' by Andrejs Kirma from the Noun Project
+Cover icon: "Solar System" by Andrejs Kirma from the Noun Project